Skip to main content

 Knotweed Shoots & Old Woody Stems

-Alternative methods of management and treatment are currently and actively being adopted and trialled such as electric shock treatment of the roots.
-There is anecdotal evidence which claims the continuous harvesting of the young shoots actively weakens the root stock (the plants inability to photosynthesise due to lack of leaves affects the roots' capacity to store nutrients).
-There is also anecdotal evidence that certain natural plant chemicals such as those given off by Garlic Mustard (Alliaria petiolata) inhibit the growth of Japanese Knotweed, this info comes from @thallifoods on Instagram, check out their insta feed for more info.
+Alternative methods of management and treatment are currently and actively being adopted and trialed such as electric shock treatment of the roots.
+There is anecdotal evidence which claims the continuous harvesting of the young shoots actively weakens the root stock by negating the plants ability to grow leaves and therefore photosynthesize; again, basic and obvious science/common sense.
+If a plant that depends on photosynthesis is unable to do so, it will not be able to store nutrients in its roots, weakening the plant and eventually killing it off.
+There is also anecdotal evidence that certain, naturally forming plant chemicals, such as those given off by Garlic Mustard (Alliaria petiolata) inhibit the growth of Japanese Knotweed, this info comes from @thallifoods on Instagram, check out their instagram feed for more info.

-To date there is no conclusive evidence to prove either of the above, but they both make a lot of sense and a thorough, long-term, strategic experiment requires being carried out regarding them, complete with transparent, unbiased documenting and reporting being carried out.
-If these techniques were indeed proved to be correct, viable, sustainable, employment opportunities would be created via the annual harvesting, processing and sales of nutritious food and drink resources.
-I'm also pretty sure that the dried out, woody stems could be used as a biofuel or compostable packaging - Knotweed only regenerates via sections of root.
+To date there is no conclusive evidence to prove either of the above, but they both make a lot of sense and a thorough, long-term, strategic experiments require initiating, complete with transparent, unbiased, detailed documentation and reports.
+If these techniques are indeed proved to be correct, employment opportunities will be created through the annual harvesting, processing and sale of nutritious food, drink and medicines.
+I'm pretty sure that the dried out, woody stems could be used as a biofuel or compostable packaging - Knotweed only regenerates via sections of root.

 The best recipe for dealing with JK in my mind is one for Knotweed Ketchup, but more on that later.